Jasper-Hewitt/Jiabo_Roberta_Chinese_sentiment/README.md

 # privatestuff

 TODO: - add this for all of the candidates https://github.com/Jasper-Hewitt/privatestuff/blob/main/Chiang_overtime_plot.ipynb. maybe also put them next to each other.
 Also try to figure out how to make it bigger!!
+I will have to try to find a way to keep the date in there the whole time, or append it back to the dataframe after it is processed by BERT!